 - Inquire about discounts.
 Most insurance carriers offer discounts that you can qualify for to obtain additional savings.
-As potential insurers which ones might help you save on your premium.
+Ask potential insurers which ones might help you save on your premium.

 - Consider your coverage needs.
-Depending on your budget or financial goals, vehicle value, and whether you have a financed vehicle, your coverage choices may vary by type and limit.
+Depending on your budget or financial goals, vehicle value, whether you have a financed vehicle and other personal rating factors, your coverage choices may vary in type and limit.

 - Bundle your policies.
-Most carriers that write several lines of insurance offer discounts to policyholders that purchase more than one policy type.
+Most carriers that write several lines of insurance offer discounts to policyholders that purchase more than one policy type with them.

 - Review financial strength ratings.
-You can check an insurer’s credit rating at the websites of AM Best, Moody’s and Standard & Poor’s.
+You can check an insurer’s financial strength rating with companies like AM Best, Moody’s and Standard & Poor’s.
 A low rating could indicate that a company may not be able to pay out claims if it is inundated with a large amount.